UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

-The attack commands are generated by recording the attackers voice on a smart phone.
+The attack commands are generated by recording the attacker's voice on a smart phone.
 It is then modulated on software or the output of signal generator from the tabletop attack is stored in the smartphone.
-This modulated audio signal is given as the input to a audio amplifier through the phone's audio jack.
+This modulated audio signal is given as the input to an audio amplifier through the phone's audio jack.
 The amplifier output is used to drive the ultrasonic transducer.
 The range of this attack is slightly limited compared to the tabletop attack but can be increased by increasing the amplifier gain.

 </p>

 The portable dolphin attack was chosen as the means of attack over the table top attack for two major reasons :

 - Low Cost of Implementation
-- Reduced physical Intervention
+- Reduced Physical Intervention

 <p align="justify">

-According to the analysis in [1], the cost of implementing the attack through the portable mode was only a few dollars as opposed to the default table top which involved using the expensive Ultrasonic wideband speaker Vifa and the Vector Signal Generator.
+According to the analysis in [1], the cost of implementing the attack through the portable mode was only a few dollars as opposed to the default table top attack which involved using the expensive ultrasonic wideband speaker Vifa and the vector signal generator.
 At the receiver side, the non linearity present in the device's microphone can be modeled as
 </p>